Simple regex example

 plot of chunk unnamed-chunk-8

-Note in the code above the more.units="intervals" argument, which says to use the intervals column as an additional unit.
-The plot above shows plots of all three units as a function of data size.
+The plot above shows one panel/facet from top to bottom, for each unit.
 It is clear that there is a substantial difference in the number of intervals stored by the algorithm, between real and synthetic increasing data.
-From the plot above it is clear that
+From the plot above, it should be clear that